Stuff We Missed (Adam)

 Racebannon “Six Sik Sisters”

-Racebannon has always fell into a void somewhere between the screamy hardcore scene of the late 90s they came out and never quite fit into and the metal scene they were never really heavy enough for.
-I’ve lost track of Racebannon since 2002’s concept album “Satan’s Kickin’ Yr Dick In” but thankfully “Six Sik Sisters” has crossed my radar again.
-Despite having lost their noise making turntablist a few years back, Racebannon is as heavy and noisy as ever but it’s still Michael Anderson’s insane vocals which are the most interesting thing about the band.
+Racebannon has always fallen into a void between the screamy hardcore scene of the late 90s they came out and never quite fit into and the metal scene they were never really heavy enough for.
+I’ve lost track of Racebannon since 2002’s concept album “Satan’s Kickin’ Yr Dick In,” but thankfully, “Six Sik Sisters” has crossed my radar again.
+Despite losing their noise-making turntablist a few years back, Racebannon is as heavy and noisy as ever.
+However, it’s still Michael Anderson’s insane vocals that are the most interesting thing about the band.

 Vaz “Chartreuse Bull”

-While one of my personal favorites Hammerhead have gotten back together off and on over the last few years, I’ve overlooked the records by the band that was later formed by 2/3rds of Hammerhead.
-Vaz have recently added a 3rd member to the mix which helps fill things out a little more and “Chartreuse Bull” is a very solid followup to the Hammerhead sound without trying to sound exactly the same.
+While one of my favorites, Hammerhead, has gotten back together off and on over the last few years, I’ve overlooked the records by the band that was later formed by 2/3rds of Hammerhead.
+Vaz has recently added a 3rd member to the mix, which helps fill things out a little more, and “Chartreuse Bull” is a very solid follow-up to the Hammerhead sound without trying to sound exactly the same.

 -Adam